2025

 Day 10: Excursion to St. Andrews, approx. 45 km

-You cycle over the two-kilometre-long Tay Road Bridge into the Kingdom of Fife.
-The region impresses with its history as well as its scenic and culinary delights.
-St. Andrews is considered the jewel of the Kingdom of Fife.
-Located directly on the North Sea, it offers breathtaking panoramic views of the rugged coastline.
-These are best enjoyed from the hill on which St. Andrews Cathedral stands.
-Not far from St. Andrews is the Secret Bunker.
-A secret hideout from which the country would have been governed in the event of a nuclear war.
-Last but not least, St. Andrews is considered the cradle of golf with its now ten fantastic golf courses.
+You’ll cycle over the two-kilometre-long Tay Road Bridge into the Kingdom of Fife, a region renowned for its rich history, stunning landscapes, and culinary delights.
+St. Andrews, often regarded as the jewel of Fife, offers breathtaking panoramic views of the rugged North Sea coastline.
+The best views can be enjoyed from the hill on which St. Andrews Cathedral stands.
+Not far from the town is the Secret Bunker, a hidden site that would have served as the country's command centre in the event of a nuclear war.
+Additionally, St. Andrews is widely considered the birthplace of golf, boasting ten fantastic golf courses that attract enthusiasts from around the world.

 St. Andrews, Scotland